tuura/process-mining/README.md

 The resulting Conditional Partial Order Graph algebraic representation of the concurrency will be found in the file `L2.cpog` in this directory.

 In this case, no concurrency is found as event e indicates the order between b and c.
 Whenever we observe event e in a trace we can be sure that b occurs before c in that trace.
+Thus, the resulting CPOG found in `L2.cpog` is the same as the event log.

 ### Cabal testing